 Concerning X.C. and L.G. vs. Denmark for violation of articles 2, 3, 6, 7 and 8 of CRC.

-On 7 September 2015 the Danish Immigration Service refused asylum to the author’s mother, and on 17 March 2017 the Refugee Appeals Board upheld the decision.
-The Board observe that the sanctions that the authors will experience when returned seems unreasonable in a Danish context, but the Board does not find that these conditions are of such nature to be considered persecution or ill-treatment.
+The Danish Immigration Service refused asylum to the authors’ mother, and the Refugee Appeals Board upheld the decision.
+The Board observes that the sanctions, the authors will experience when returned, seems unreasonable in a Danish context, but the Board does not find that these conditions are of such nature to be considered persecution or ill-treatment.

 In 2019, the mother had her third child, W.G., and since the two authors now have a smaller brother, the three siblings together form a violation of the current family policy in China.